-A. 31 March is the NHSPS year end corresponding to the tax year end.
-Whilst the tax year ends on 5 April each year, the NHSPS year end finishes on 31 March each year.
-The 5 day difference between these dates can be ignored.
+A. 31 March is the NHSPS year-end corresponding to the tax year end.
+Whilst the tax year ends on 5 April each year, the NHSPS year-end finishes on 31 March each year.
+The 5 day difference between these dates can be ignored and it can be assumed that an accounting year ended 5 April 2018 corresponds, and falls into, the NHS pension year 31 March 2018.
 The golden rule is that the tax return entries form the basis of pensionable pay.

-Q. I have heard that, for Annual Allowance pension charge purposes, all pension schemes have to align their pension input periods to 5 April 2017 in 2016/17.
+Q. I have heard that, for Annual Allowance pension charge purposes, all pension schemes have to align their pension input periods to 5 April tax year end.
 Does this affect the Certificate of pensionable profits in any way?